rsnodgrass/hassio-addons/virtual-ip2sl/README.md

-Built as a Docker container (with additional support for making it a plug-and-play [HASS.IO](https://www.home-assistant.io/hassio/) add-on for Home Assistant](https://www.home-assistant.io/)), this can also easily be used as a standalone server.
+Built as a Docker container (with additional support for making it a plug-and-play [HASS.IO](https://www.home-assistant.io/hassio/) add-on for Home Assistant](https://www.home-assistant.io/), this can also easily be used as a standalone server outside of any Home Assistant environment.

 #### Install as a Hass.io Add-on